ajiteshgogoi/touchbase/src/content/blog/communicating-needs.md

 -   **Focus on Your Feelings:** Express your feelings using "I" statements, such as "I feel..." instead of "You make me feel..."
 -   **Take Responsibility for Your Emotions:** Acknowledge that your feelings are your own and avoid blaming the other person for them.
--   **Example:** Instead of saying "You never listen to me," say "I feel unheard when I'm not given a chance to speak."
+-   **Example:** Instead of saying "You never listen to me," say "I feel unheard when I"m not given a chance to speak".

 ### 4. Be Specific and Clear